vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 **Best practice**: Pin submodules to **tags**, not arbitrary commits, whenever possible.

-### Independent Buildability
+### Buildability

-**Each public repository must be fully buildable on its own:**

-- `view-guard-edge`: Can be cloned and built independently
+**Public components are built as part of the meta repository:**

+- `edge/`: Built as part of the meta repo
-  - Imports `view-guard-crypto/go` as Go module
+  - Imports `crypto/go` as Go module from the same repo
-  - Imports `view-guard-proto/go` as Go module
+  - Imports `proto/go` as Go module from the same repo
-  - Has its own CI/CD pipeline

-- `view-guard-crypto`: Can be cloned and built independently
+  - Can be built independently within the repo structure

+- `crypto/`: Built as part of the meta repo
   - No external dependencies (except standard libraries)
-  - Has its own CI/CD pipeline

-- `view-guard-proto`: Can be cloned and built independently
+  - Can be built independently within the repo structure

+- `proto/`: Built as part of the meta repo
-  - Generates stubs without dependencies
+  - Generates stubs without external dependencies
-  - Has its own CI/CD pipeline
+  - Can be built independently within the repo structure

 **Benefits:**
-- OSS contributors can work on individual repos
-- Simpler CI/CD (each repo has its own pipeline)
-- Meta repo becomes "glue & product packaging" only
+- Single repository for all public components simplifies development
+- Unified CI/CD pipeline for all public components
+- Easier cross-component changes and refactoring
+- Single source of truth for versioning

 ### CI/CD Considerations

-- **Public repos**: Each has its own CI/CD pipeline
+- **Public components**: Built and tested together in the meta repo CI/CD pipeline
-  - Tests run independently
+  - Tests run for all public components
-  - Releases are tagged independently
+  - Releases are tagged on the meta repo
-- **Meta repo**: CI/CD pulls in submodules at specific versions
+- **Private submodules**: CI/CD pulls in private submodules at specific versions
   - Uses `git submodule update --init --recursive` in CI scripts
   - Integration tests run against pinned versions